google/docsy-example/content/en/docs/Guides/New Player Guide.md

 To auto attack, please see your keybinds, by default this is the Z button

-Target the NPC and press Z and you will attack automatically
+Target the NPC and press (by default) Z and you will attack automatically

 Auto attacking also benefits from haste buffs and attack skills you may have aquired so is the recommended way to engage in combat.
 It is also less painful than clicking hundreds of times!

 **Spell Reagents**

 Some spells require reagents which you can get from drops and shops.

 Hold the reagent in your hand when in the inventory window and drop it onto the reagent button in the top right corner of the screen

+Alternatively you can type /reagent add

+Various vendors in cities spell reagents for spells.
+Some powerful or rare spells may require mob drops for the reagents.

 **Bind Wound**